WVU Student Online Ticket Distribution FAQs

 Students who violate provisions of the student ticket distribution policy will be referred to the Office

-of Student Conduct and, when necessary, to the Department of Public Safety (WVU Police).
+of Student Rights and Responsibilities and, when necessary, to the Department of Public Safety (WVU Police).

 Violations that will result in referrals include, but are not limited to